The 12 Best Competitive Intelligence Tools in 2023

 Overall, they have for sure a huge amount of data sources for competitor tracking and strong integrations with almost any tool you can think of to do win-loss analysis and integrate CRM’s data into competitor research.

-A lot of product reviews praise their content organization capabilities, and you can create multiple dashboards for sales, marketing, execs, and product.
+Many product reviews praise their content organization capabilities, and you can create multiple dashboards for sales, marketing, execs, and products.

-Overall even tho’ a lot of details are unknown, from the feedback I received firsthand from some of their customers, Klue is likely among the two best competitive intelligence tools.
+Overall, even though a lot of details are unknown, from the feedback I received firsthand from some of their customers, Klue is likely among the two best competitive intelligence tools, along with Crayon.

 Competitors App